-The resulting policy is, that if we are faced with fighting a war we can not otherwise avoid, we must prepare to win that war, or to avoid a futile battle, if by retreat.
-46 We must use our capacity for military victory, when we have gained it, to induce adversaries to accept reasonable alternatives.
-We must never tolerate a degradation of our military forces into that semblance of feudalist mercenaries associated with the British and other conduct of Eighteenth-Century "cabinet"
+The resulting policy is, that if we are faced with fighting a war we can not otherwise avoid, we must prepare to win that war, or to avoid a futile battle, if by retreat.27 We must use our capacity for military victory, when we have gained it, to induce adversaries to accept reasonable alternatives.
+We must never tolerate a degradation of our military forces into that semblance of feudalist mercenaries associated with the British and other conduct of Eighteenth-Century "cabinet warfare."
+Ours is not a doctrine which seeks war, but rather one which prefers always to create the preconditions under which it were unlikely we were obliged to fight war.
+In his time, against an errant President Truman, General MacArthur was a bearer of that tradition.